vanhoangkha/Networking-fundamentals/Day21_Spanning_Tree_Protocol_Part1.md

 FLOODED WITH ARP REQUESTS (Red = Clockwise Loops // Purple = Counter-Clockwise Loops)

-Network Congestion isn’t the only problem.
+Mạng Congestion isn’t the only problem.

-Each time a FRAME arrives on a SWITCHPORT, the SWITCH uses the SOURCE MAC ADDRESS field to “learn” the MAC ADDRESS and update it’s MAC ADDRESS TABLE.
+Each time a Khung arrives on a SWITCHPORT, the Switch uses the SOURCE Địa chỉ MAC field to “learn” the Địa chỉ MAC and update it’s Địa chỉ MAC TABLE.

-When frames with the same SOURCE MAC ADDRESS repeatedly arrive on different interfaces, the SWITCH is continuously updating the interface in it’s MAC ADDRESS TABLE.
+When frames with the same SOURCE Địa chỉ MAC repeatedly arrive on different interfaces, the Switch is continuously updating the Giao diện in it’s Địa chỉ MAC TABLE.

-This is called MAC ADDRESS FLAPPING
+This is called Địa chỉ MAC FLAPPING

-So how we design a network, with redundant paths, that doesn’t result in LAYER 2 LOOPS.
+So how we design a Mạng, with redundant paths, that doesn’t result in LAYER 2 LOOPS.

-SPANNING TREE PROTOCOL is one solution
+Spanning Tree Giao thức is one solution

 ---

-STP (SPANNING TREE PROTOCOL) : 802.1D
+STP (Spanning Tree Giao thức) : 802.1D

-- “Classic Spanning Tree Protocol” is IEEE **802.1D**
+- “Classic Spanning Tree Giao thức” is IEEE **802.1D**
-- SWITCHES from ALL vendors run STP by Default
+- SWITCHES from ALL vendors run STP by Mặc định
-- STP prevents LAYER 2 loops by placing redundant PORTS in a BLOCKING state, essentially disabling the INTERFACE
+- STP prevents LAYER 2 loops by placing redundant PORTS in a BLOCKING state, essentially disabling the Giao diện
-- These INTERFACES act as backups that can enter a FORWARDING state if an active (=currently forwarding) INTERFACE fails.
+- These INTERFACES act as backups that can enter a FORWARDING state if an active (=currently forwarding) Giao diện fails.
-- INTERFACES in a BLOCKING state only send or receive STP messages (called BPDUs = Bridge Protocol Data Units)
+- INTERFACES in a BLOCKING state only send or receive STP messages (called BPDUs = Bridge Giao thức Data Units)

-💡 SPANNING TREE PROTOCOL still uses the term “BRIDGE”.
-However, when use the term “BRIDGE”, we really mean “SWITCH”.
+💡 Spanning Tree Giao thức still uses the term “Bridge”.
+However, when use the term “Bridge”, we really mean “Switch”.
 BRIDGES are not used in modern networks.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/f253770d-22fa-4e3f-91b0-8f2b4c2f1a61)

-ORANGE INTERFACE is “BLOCKED” causing a break in the loops
+ORANGE Giao diện is “BLOCKED” causing a break in the loops

 ![image](https://github.com/psaumur/CCNA/assets/106411237/45125471-da23-4753-b5b1-16c23a2bfeff)

-If changes occur in the connections, the traffic will adjust the topology.
+If changes occur in the connections, the traffic will adjust the Cấu trúc mạng.

-- By selecting WHICH ports are FORWARDING and which ports are BLOCKING, STP creates a single path TO / FROM each point in the NETWORK.
+- By selecting WHICH ports are FORWARDING and which ports are BLOCKING, STP creates a single path TO / FROM each point in the Mạng.
 This prevents LAYER 2 Loops.
 - There is a set process that STP uses to determine which ports should be FORWARDING and which should be BLOCKING
 - STP-enabled SWITCHES send / receive “Hello BPDUs” out of all INTERFACES
-    - The default timer is : ONCE every TWO seconds per INTERFACE!
+    - The Mặc định timer is : ONCE every TWO seconds per Giao diện!
-- If a SWITCH receives a “Hello BPDU” on an INTERFACE, it knows that INTERFACE is connected to another SWITCH (ROUTERS, PCs, etc. do NOT use STP so do not send “Hello BPDUs”)
+- If a Switch receives a “Hello BPDU” on an Giao diện, it knows that Giao diện is connected to another Switch (ROUTERS, PCs, etc. do NOT use STP so do not send “Hello BPDUs”)

 ---

 WHAT ARE BPDUs USED FOR?

-- SWITCHES use one field in the STP BPDU, the BRIDGE ID field, to elect a ROOT BRIDGE for the NETWORK
+- SWITCHES use one field in the STP BPDU, the Bridge ID field, to elect a Bridge gốc for the Mạng
-- The SWITCH with the lowest BRIDGE ID becomes the ROOT BRIDGE
+- The Switch with the lowest Bridge ID becomes the Bridge gốc
-- ALL PORTS on the ROOT BRIDGE are put in a FORWARDING state, and other SWITCHES in the topology must have a path to reach the ROOT BRIDGE
+- ALL PORTS on the Bridge gốc are put in a FORWARDING state, and other SWITCHES in the Cấu trúc mạng must have a path to reach the Bridge gốc

 ![image](https://github.com/psaumur/CCNA/assets/106411237/05177f47-882e-47ea-8bec-22e073392e1c)